 Federal Health Benefit Programs

-The National Center for Complementary and Integrative Health (NCCIH) funds research that helps to build the evidence base used to make decisions about whether complementary health approaches are safe and effective.
-You can find out about NCCIH-sponsored research and about NCCIH-sponsored clinical trials (studies in people).
+As with any health care option, before using a complementary health product or practice, you should learn about its risks, benefits, and associated research-based evidence.
+The National Center for Complementary and Integrative Health (NCCIH) funds research that helps build evidence about whether complementary and integrative health approaches are safe and effective.
+The NCCIH website offers up-to-date, science-based, objective information on the risks and benefits of many complementary health products and practices as well as information about NCCIH-sponsored research and NCCIH-sponsored clinical trials (studies in people).

 NCCIH, like other components of the National Institutes of Health (NIH), is a medical research agency.
-NCCIH does not provide financial assistance to individuals who are seeking health care.
-For resources on financial assistance for medical care, visit Financial Assistance Information (NHGRI).
+NCCIH does not provide financial assistance to people seeking health care.
+Resources on financial assistance for medical care are available on the NIH Web site.

 For More Information

 The NCCIH Clearinghouse provides information on NCCIH and complementary and integrative health approaches, including publications and searches of Federal databases of scientific and medical literature.
 The Clearinghouse does not provide medical advice, treatment recommendations, or referrals to practitioners.

 A service of the National Library of Medicine (NLM), PubMed® contains publication information and (in most cases) brief summaries of articles from scientific and medical journals.
 For guidance from NCCIH on using PubMed, see How To Find Information About Complementary Health Approaches on PubMed

 To provide resources that help answer health questions, MedlinePlus (a service of the National Library of Medicine) brings together authoritative information from the National Institutes of Health as well as other Government agencies and health-related organizations.

 This publication is not copyrighted and is in the public domain.
 Duplication is encouraged.